chrisns/talks/IsItTimeToPutYourPetKubernetesDown.md

 # ☸️ Kubernetes ☸️<!--fit-->

-"duh, we're doing kubernetes"
+"duh, we're doing Kubernetes"

 # 🦸‍♀️

 <!--
 Why am I telling you this rather gruesome story?
-Kubernetes deals with that right? and saves us from the tyrany -->
+Kubernetes deals with that right? and saves us from the tyranny -->

 ---